BanklessTimes

 US Stock Market Rally

-The crypto market rally is also happening because of the ongoing happenings in the stock market.
-The main benchmark indices like Nasdaq 100, S&P 500, and Nasdaq 100 indices soared by over 1% on Monday.
+The crypto market is also rallying amid ongoing developments in the stock market.
+The main benchmark indices, including the Nasdaq 100 and S&P 500, soared by over 1% on Monday.

 Top technology companies like Micron, Broadcom, AMD, and Sandisk were among the top gainers on Monday.
-The same trend happened in other indices like the Hang Seng, KOSPI, and the Nifty 50.
+The same trend occurred across other indices, such as the Hang Seng, KOSPI, and Nifty 50.
 It is common for the crypto market to do well when stocks are rising.

 Other Reasons for the Crypto Bull Run

-The ongoing crypto market rally is happening because of the falling Crypto Fear and Greed Index.
-It is common for Bitcoin and most altcoins to rally when the index is in a strong freefall.
+The ongoing crypto market rally is being fueled by a sharp drop in the Crypto Fear and Greed Index.
+Historically, Bitcoin and most altcoins tend to rebound strongly when the index plunges.

-The market rally also happened as investors embraced the newly launched XRP ETFs.
-Data shows that these funds attracted over $164 million in inflows on their first day.
-That is a sign that there is demand for altcoin ETFs.
+The rally also follows strong investor interest in the newly launched XRP ETFs, which pulled in over $164 million in inflows on their first day, a clear signal of growing demand for altcoin-backed ETFs.

 READ MORE: When Will Crypto Go Back Up?